Income Continuation Insurance

 You must meet the following requirements to be eligible for this plan:

-- Have at least six months of coverage under the Wisconsin Retirement System (WRS),
+- Are eligible for and have at least six months of coverage under the Wisconsin Retirement System (WRS),

 - Be under age 70 at the time initial eligibility, and